25 Years After the Timeout, How Should We Remember Chris Webber?

 Not being on the court and getting into trouble off of it took its toll on Wizards management.
 Aside from the multiple misdemeanors—including possession of marijuana—that arose out of a traffic stop for speeding, Webber's time in D.C. included being investigated for sexual assault, a case that was closed a month later when a Maryland state attorney determined prosecution was "not warranted."
 While reuniting him with Fab Five teammate Juwan Howard and point guard Rod Strickland led to a playoff appearance, the Wizards opted to build around Howard and swap Webber for two aging but no-nonsense veterans, Mitch Richmond and Otis Thorpe.

-"Moves are made and then everybody is on board," said Bernie Bickerstaff, then-head coach of the Wizards and now a senior advisor for the Cavaliers.
+"Moves are made and then everybody is on board," said Bernie Bickerstaff, then the head coach of the Wizards and now a senior advisor for the Cavaliers.
 "There is no finger-pointing, I've never lived that way.
 Suffice it to say, though, you don't miss what you have until it's on the other side.
 One of the great players of all time as far as skills and IQ."

 Corliss Williamson played against Webber at the AAU level and then spent two seasons as his teammate in Sacramento.
 After stops in Toronto, Detroit and Philadelphia, Williamson would be traded back to Sacramento in a deal that sent Webber to the 76ers.